Argentina NGO claims alleged sexual abuse at River Plate

-BUENOS AIRES, Argentina (AP) - River Plate says it will collaborate with authorities after a local NGO reported minors were allegedly abused in the club's youth divisions.
+BUENOS AIRES, Argentina (AP) - River Plate will collaborate with authorities after a local NGO reported minors were allegedly abused in the club's youth divisions.

-The AVIVI Association for Victims of Rape made a formal complaint before a local prosecutor on Monday.
-AVIVI said the three minors were allegedly abused from 2004-11.

 Officials at River Plate, the NGO, and the prosecutor's office could not be immediately reached for comment.